 60,000 Southwest Rapid Rewards Miles after you spend $3,000 in the first 3 months.
 Great Southwest business card with lowest annual fee.
 High signup bonus and good way to combine with personal card for Companion Pass.

-75,000 United MileagePlus Miles after you spend $5,000 in the first 3 months.
-For business owners with high monthly spending, this is worth a strong look with the big signup bonus and ongoing benefits.
+60,000 United MileagePlus Miles after you spend $5,000 in the first 3 months.
+For business owners with high monthly spending, this is worth a strong look with a big signup bonus and ongoing benefits.

 70,000 Southwest Rapid Rewards Miles after you spend $5,000 in the first 3 months.
 Highest bonus among the Southwest business cards.
 You are eligible even if you have the Southwest Premier Business card.
 Great to combine with personal card for Companion Pass.